leggedrobotics/darknet_ros/README.md

-# YOLO ROS: Real-Time Object Detection for ROS
+# YOLOv2 for ROS: Real-Time Object Detection for ROS

 ## Overview